OWASP/owasp.github.io/pages/projects/projects.md

 - Information Security Authors
 - Those who would like the support of a world wide professional community to develop or test an idea.

+## Project Guidance
+You can find more information about project levels, promotion criteria, and best practices at the [Project Committee](/www-project-committee/) pages.
 ## OWASP Projects, the SDLC, and the Security Wayfinder
 Thanks to the OWASP Integration Standards Project for mapping OWASP projects in a diagram of the Software Development LifeCycle.
 This resource should help you determine which projects fit into your SDLC.